LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Emily Olsen is a Senior Accountant in the Client Accounting Services department at Lutz.
+Emily Olsen is a Client Advisory Services Manager at Lutz.
+She began her career in 2016.
 She specializes in providing outsourced accounting services to clients with a focus on QuickBooks, tax and payroll compliance, small business consulting, as well as software implementation and training.

 AREAS OF FOCUS